 You don’t want to give the day’s pore-clogging irritants the chance to sink in and do damage overnight.
 This can cause:

 3. Use an overnight moisturizer and put a glass of water on your bedside table

 Washing your face can dry it out and sleeping can also dehydrate skin, especially if you snooze in a low-humidity environment.
-While staying hydrated by drinking water can help to some extent, what your skin really needs at night is a topical moisturizer.
+While staying hydrated by drinking water can help what your skin really needs at night is a topical moisturizer.

 Again, you don’t need the fanciest product on the market.
 You just need a thicker cream or oil that can help your skin as you sleep.
 Another option is to use your day moisturizer and layer petroleum jelly — using clean hands — on top to lock in the moisturize.
 For a more supercharged product, try an overnight sleeping mask.

 4. Sleep on your back or use a special pillowcase

 It makes sense that the position your face is in while you sleep (for one-third of your day!) matters to your skin.

 Sleeping on a rough cotton surface can irritate your skin and compress your face for long hours at a time, resulting in wrinkles.
 While most wrinkles are caused by the expressions we make while we’re awake, wrinkles on the face and chest can result from sleeping on our stomachs or sides.

 An easy solution to this is sleeping on your back — which also has a few other benefits — even if you have to train yourself over time.